ukalto/RandomMath/README.md

 You find further information to **Angular** in my second [Readme](https://github.com/ukalto/RandomMath/edit/master/RandomMath_Frontend/)

 ### Software descritpion
-*Coming soon*

-If you wanna know more about the software and it's functions then read it at my description tab on the website.
+If you wanna know more about the software and it's functions then read it at the game-description tab on my website.